vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/03-configuration-drift.md

 After completing the lab, you will be able to:

--   Explain an example case of *Configuratiodn Drift*
+-   Describe an example scenario of *Configuratiodn Drift*
+-   Describe a scheme of how to avoid *Configuratiodn Drift*

 ## Get started